PRIMARY OBJECTIVES:

 - PHASE II COHORT B: Patients must have metastatic/recurrent histologically confirmed

-NSCLC that harbors an EGFR Exon 20 insertion with progressive disease on platinum
+NSCLC that harbors an EGFR exon 20 insertion with progressive disease on or after

-does not need to be discontinued prior to initiation of erlotinib and AT13387; other
+does NOT need to be discontinued prior to initiation of erlotinib and onalespib; other

 EGFR-TKIs must be discontinued at least 7 days prior to initiation of erlotinib and